13 Nov 2023

 Beyond surface-level problems, heuristic reviews also help uncover deeper design issues like cognitive biases or inconsistencies.
 These factors can really influence user satisfaction, making heuristic reviews essential for identifying and solving them.

-PRO TIP: When reporting on your heuristic findings include the following:
+When reporting on your heuristic findings, include the following:

 Screenshots and/or video reels of the violations in context.
 This will help the people consuming the information make a direct connection between the literal violation and how and where the issue surfaces.